tlewowski/zurvan/README.md

 ## Notes

-As of version 0.4.0, _Zurvan_ is tested on all main node versions starting from 0.12.
+As of version 0.4.0, _Zurvan_ is tested on all main node versions starting from 4.0.
-As for version 0.10, either use _Zurvan_ 0.3.2 or try the new one - I'm doing my best not to make breaking changes, but some new features (such as infinite immediate loop detection) may not work in 0.10.
+As for versions below 4.0, either use _Zurvan_ 0.3.2 or try the new one - I'm doing my best not to make breaking changes, but some new features (such as infinite immediate loop detection) may not work in 0.10.
 They may also not work depending on
 Promise library used - they are only tested with _Zurvan_ in vanilla Promise mode, and definitely do not work if _Zurvan_ uses _bluebird_ as its scheduler (application may use _bluebird_, that's not a problem).
+It will generally not work with any internal scheduler that relies on setImmediate to schedule promises.
+It's best not to mess with internal scheduler - it was added to satisfy need of node 0.10 and possibly some web browsers, but should not be used in newer node versions.

 ## Other